Jinksi/webvr-synth-tutorial/README.md

 # Creating a WebVR musical instrument using A-Frame & Tone.js

+Web browsers are incredibly powerful today and have APIs for VR devices, 3D rendering, audio synthesis and MIDI I/O. On top of this, the Open Source community has built libraries to enhance these APIs and to help us get ideas out easier.
+I've been exploring Virtual Reality as a new medium for interacting and experiencing audio/visual art using WebVR.
+This tutorial will show you the basics of getting up and running with audio synthesis in WebVR.

 #### A-Frame

 [A-Frame](https://aframe.io) is a Virtual Reality framework for the web, built by the Mozilla VR Team.
 A-Frame handles the 3D and WebVR boilerplate required to get running across platforms including mobile, desktop, Vive, and Rift.